 Nairac

-2012 - light wine with reasonable sweetness, acidity and intensity.
+2012 - light wine with reasonable sweetness, acidity, and intensity.
 For early drinking.
 90p.

-2009 - candied orange peel/mandarines, stunning acidity, depth and length.
+2009 - candied orange peel/mandarines, stunning acidity, depth, and length.
 Even richer and deeper than in 2010.
 96+p.

-2004 - aromatic, nuts and grilled flavours, mandarines, fine depth and length.
+2004 - aromatic, nuts and grilled flavors, mandarines, fine depth, and length.
 92p.

 Gilette

-2014 Respide Medeville white - freshness, citrus, acacia flower, lemon, apple, elegant, very good acidity and structure.
+2014 Respide Medeville white - freshness, citrus, acacia flower, lemon, apple, elegant, very good acidity, and structure.
 90p.

-2014 d'Eyrins (Margaux) - freshness is there, but I'm not that happy with the fruit here and tannin, which both didn't achieve full ripeness.
+2014 d'Eyrins (Margaux) - freshness is there, but I'm not happy with the fruit here and tannin, which both didn't achieve full ripeness.
 88p, and I'm maybe too gracious with this rating.

-1990 Gilette - very much almond in both nose and palate, heavy stuff, almost like concentrated honey, excellent sweetness supported by underlying acidity, finishes with strong honey aftertaste.
+1990 Gilette - very much almond in both nose and palate, heavy stuff, almost like concentrated honey, excellent sweetness supported by underlying acidity, finishes with a strong honey aftertaste.
 96-97p.

 de Fargues

-Sauternes did extremely well in 2014; this vintage will probably exceed both 2013 and 2011 vintages.
+Sauternes did exceptionally well in 2014; this vintage will probably exceed both 2013 and 2011 vintages.
 De Fargues confirmed that.
 We were received by Count Alexandre de Lur Saluces's son, Philippe de Lur Saluces, tasted 2014 and 2011 of de Fargues and went to see ongoing works to restore the castle of de Fargues.

-2011 de Fargues - strong, candied orange peel, mandarines, excellent acidity and sweetness, long refined and sophisticated.
+2011 de Fargues - strong, candied orange peel, mandarines, excellent acidity and sweetness, long refined, and sophisticated.
 Simply fabulous.
 95+p.

 Wednesday the 25th of March